 Did patient give permission to access webcam?

 The first time a patient checks in, their browser will request permission to access their webcam and microphone.
 If they denied access, you won't see their video.

-Sometimes other video programs (e.g. Skype, Facetime) can block access to the camera.
+Sometimes other video programs (such as Skype or FaceTime) can block access to the camera.
 Have the patient restart their computer or close these programs.